inveniosoftware/docs-invenio-rdm/docs/customize/look-and-feel/menus.md

 Existing menus can be extended by custom-configured submenus.
 To add a new submenu to an existing menu:

-1. get the name of the to-be-added-to menu from the [list of menus](#list-of-menus)
-  For example, the user-dashboard is named `"dashboard"` (most names of menus/submenus are straightforward).
+1. Get the name of the to-be-added-to menu from the [list of menus](#list-of-menus) For example, the user-dashboard is named `"dashboard"` (most names of menus/submenus are straightforward).
-2. write a function that registers the new submenu
+2. Write a function that registers the new submenu
   ```python
   # ext.py  # ext.py is commonly used, you may use another file though